dojo/framework/docs/en/resource/supplemental.md

 });
 ```

-### resource wrapper
+### Passing in a resource wrapper

-The resource wrapper is obtained from the data middleware.
-It is used inside widgets when they wish to pass the resource onto a child widget either as a new wrapper with it's own `Options` or as a `shared` wrapper with a common set of `Options`.
+A resource wrapper is obtained from the data middleware.
+It is used inside widgets when they wish to pass their resource into a child widget either as a new wrapper with it's own `Options`, or as a `shared` wrapper with a common set of `Options`.

 ```tsx
 import { create } from '@dojo/framework/core/vdom';